Discovering Ice Hockey

-OK, here’s my version, warts and all:
+That being said, here’s my version, warts and all:

 In 1984, the very same friend who I relied upon for my Panthers tickets transferred from his sales job in Nottingham to another branch, we were in the same industry, I was looking for a change, had the necessary experience and took over his sales position.

-One year later a work colleague from the same company suggested we drive 25 miles north in to Derbyshire to meet the “boys” from the company’s Chesterfield branch for a drink, that night I met my wife to be, a very pivotal moment.
+One year later a work colleague from the same company suggested we drive 25 miles north in to Derbyshire to meet the “boys” from the company’s Chesterfield branch for a drink (or three).

 Fast forward two years, I had married and transferred from the Nottingham branch to the company’s rather run down depot in Sheffield where, as manager, I increased business by 800% over 5 years.